pandas-dev/pandas/doc/source/dataframe.rst

        **dtype** : Python type alias or :class:`~numpy.dtype` Type to *attempt* to cast data to

-:class:`~pandas.DataMatrix` has an identical constructor (barring an extra keyword argument necessary for supporting mixed-type data, which you can safely ignore). :ref:`Elsewhere in the documentation
-<framevs>` we will explain the difference between the objects (which
-**only** matters in performance sensitive applications and can be ignored by most users).

 Basics
 ------

 .. note::

-    Unlike Series, neither DataFrame nor DataMatrix is a subclass of numpy.ndarray.
+    Unlike Series, DataFrame is not a subclass of numpy.ndarray.

 The canonical DataFrame containing time series data takes this form, which will be used for many examples to follow: